abdullah-zmoosa/CASPIRA_framework-Final-Year-Project-/README.md

 # CASPIRA Framework Repository

-This repository hosts the CASPIRA (Cardiovascular AI-driven System for Prediction, Insight, and Risk Analysis) framework, developed by Abdullah Moosa as part of a Bachelor of Engineering (Honours) dissertation at Heriot-Watt University Dubai, submitted on 18 April 2025.
+This repository hosts the CASPIRA (Cardiovascular AI-driven System for Prediction, Insight, and Risk Analysis) framework, developed by myself Abdullah Moosa as part of a Bachelor of Engineering (Honours) dissertation at Heriot-Watt University Dubai, submitted on 18 April 2025.

 ## Overview
 CASPIRA integrates clinical records and cardiac magnetic resonance images with large language models to support preventive cardiology.
 It includes an XGBoost model for tabular data, a ResNet50 CNN for imaging, and a fine-tuned Phi-4 mini LLM for report generation, achieving promising results (e.g., 98.83% imaging accuracy, 73.41% tabular accuracy, and 99.1% fused accuracy).